rbheemanaboyena/python_lab/docs/007 Collections.md

 # Collections

+Collections in Python specifically refers to a set of high-level, built-in data structures, The collections module in Python is a module that provides specialized data structures as an extension to the built-in types (lists, tuples, sets, and dictionaries).
+It offers alternatives and enhancements to the basic data structures, providing more functionality and options for specific use cases.

 The **`collections`** module in Python provides alternative data structures that can be used in place of built-in data structures like lists, dictionaries, and tuples.
 These alternative data structures include:

 - **`Counter`**: a dictionary-like object that counts the occurrences of elements in a collection.